 She and co-author Dr. Todd Essig contributed a chapter, "Bodies and screen relations: moving from wishful thinking to informed decision-making," in Govrin, A. & Mills, J. (eds.)
 (2019) Innovations in Psychoanalysis: Originality, Development, Progress.
 Routledge, London.

-Dr. Isaacs Russell, recipient of the 2021 APsaA Distinguished Service Award, currently serves on the COVID-19 Advisory Team for the American Psychoanalytic Association.
+Dr. Isaacs Russell, recipient of the 2021 APsaA Distinguished Service Award, served on the COVID-19 Advisory Team for the American Psychoanalytic Association from 2020-22.